Why worker productivity has fallen in the U.S.

 VANEK SMITH: Julia Pollak is a labor economist at ZipRecruiter.
 She points out that at the start of the pandemic, companies laid off nearly 20 million people in a matter of weeks.

-POLLAK: So I think many people have responded to that experience by saying, I'm never going to care as much about a job again because they don't care about me, and they'll just drop me if the economic winds change.
+POLLAK: Many people have responded to that experience by saying, I'm never going to care as much about a job again because they don't care about me, and they'll just drop me if the economic winds change.

 VANEK SMITH: Yeah.
 Companies will just work you till you drop and then drop you when they want.
 Working your heart out for them is a fool's game.
 Pollak thinks these kinds of ideas have created a sort of economic ennui among workers, an ennui that is starting to show up in the numbers.
 Not that economists are measuring ennui, but they are measuring something called productivity.
 Productivity essentially measures how much stuff companies produce for each hour we work.
 And this year, that number has seen the biggest drop on record.